-5. Maritime Village

-Development of a new Maritime Village at Pigeon House Road and Berth 41.
+5. Construction of a Maritime Village at Pigeon House Road and Berth 41 (Figure 25 to Figure 29).

-This village will accommodate local rowing, sailing, maritime training, local boat owners and boat clubs and will provide a significantly enhanced public realm and facilities on the waterside.
+This village will accommodate local rowing, sailing, and boat clubs and will provide a significantly enhanced public realm and facilities on the waterside.
 It will also accommodate the relocation of Port Harbour Operations from the North Port Estate.